spesml/spesml.github.io/3_Plugin/09_state_machines.md

 The state machine's execution starts in its initial state.
 It marks the beginning of the modeled system lifecycle.

-The initial state does not have a name and has a single transition, which we call the state machine's initial transition.
+The initial state does not have a name, nor can it have incoming transitions.
+Instead, it must have a single transition, which we call the state machine's initial transition.
-The initial transition is unique in that it cannot have a guard, behavior, or trigger and does not trigger the entry action of the target state.
+This transition is unique in that it cannot have a guard, behavior, or trigger and does not trigger the entry action of the target state.

 ### Hierarchical States

 States can be nested hierarchically.
 A state with sub-states is called a hierarchical state and the parent of the sub-state.
 Hierarchical states can group states and prevent state explosion.
-Furthermore, hierarchical states can be utilized methodically by first introducing an abstract state and later on refining this state into sub-states.
+Furthermore, hierarchical states can be utilized methodically by first introducing an abstract state and later refining this state into sub-states.
 Like any other state, a hierarchical state has a unique name and can have an entry action, exit action, and do-activity.
 Furthermore, a hierarchical state has at least one sub-state and an initial state.

 Transitions can have the hierarchical state or one of its sub-states as the source or target.
 If a state machine enters a hierarchical state, then it enters exactly one of the state's sub-states.
 Therefore, a transition that targets a hierarchical state targets its initial state.
-If a transition targets a state on another hierarchical level then the state machine enters and exits all states along the hierarchy until it reaches the target state during the execution of a transition.
+Suppose a transition targets a state on another hierarchical level.
+When executing such a transition, the state machine first successively exits all states along the hierarchy to the next common parent of the transition's source and target state in order.
+The transition then executes its transition action.
+Afterward, the state machine successively enters the states along the hierarchy to the transition's target state in order.

 ## Transitions

-A transition leads from a source state to a target state When a transition executes, the state machine switches from the transition's source state to the transition's target state.
+A transition leads from a source state to a target state.
+When a transition executes, the state machine switches from the transition's source state to the transition's target state.
 Furthermore, a transition can have a guard, a trigger, and an action.

-A transition is enabled for execution exactly if the current state is the source state (or one of its sub-states) of the transition, the trigger is correct, and the guard holds.
+A transition is enabled for execution exactly if its source state (or one of its sub-states) is the state machine's current state and the guard holds.
-If multiple transitions are enabled at any point in time, then the state machine is nondeterministic.
+If multiple transitions are enabled for the same trigger at any point in time, then the state machine is nondeterministic.

 ### Trigger
-A transition's execution is triggered by an event.
+An event triggers a transition's execution.
 An event can be a clock signal for timed state machines or a message signal on incoming channels for asynchronous state machines.
-Any transition without an explicit trigger is triggered by a clock signal.
+A clock signal triggers any transition without an explicit trigger.
 For message signals, the trigger defines the port where message signals trigger the transition.

 ### Guard